aws/aws-database-encryption-sdk-dynamodb/specification/scan-beacons.md

 After retrieving records in this way, you must decrypt the record and compare the source field value to the query value, and discard any records where they don't match.

-## Scan Beacon Set Operations
+## Scan Beacon Group Operations

 ### transformCreateTableRequest

  * This operation MUST take as input a CreateTableRequest object.
  * This operation MUST return a CreateTableRequest object.
  * If no Global Secondary Index is being created, the CreateTableRequest object MUST be returned unaltered.
- * If no Global Secondary Index is being created for a source field, the CreateTableRequest object MUST be returned unaltered.
+ * If the Global Secondary Index being created includes no source fields, the CreateTableRequest object MUST be returned unaltered.
- * If a Global Secondary Index is being created for a source field, the returned CreateTableRequest object MUST instead create the Global Secondary Index for the scan beacon field.
+ * If the Global Secondary Index being created includes a source field, the returned CreateTableRequest object MUST replace the source field names with the corresponding scan beacon field names.

 ### transformUpdateTableRequest

  * This operation MUST take as input an UpdateTableRequest object.
  * This operation MUST return an UpdateTableRequest object.
  * If no Global Secondary Index is being created, the UpdateTableRequest object MUST be returned unaltered.
- * If no Global Secondary Index is being created for a source field, the UpdateTableRequest object MUST be returned unaltered.
+ * If the Global Secondary Index being created includes no source fields, the UpdateTableRequest object MUST be returned unaltered.
- * If a Global Secondary Index is being created for a source field, the returned UpdateTableRequest object MUST instead create the Global Secondary Index for the scan beacon field.
+ * If the Global Secondary Index being created includes a source field, the returned UpdateTableRequest object MUST replace the source field names with the corresponding scan beacon field names.

 ### transformPutItemRequest
  * This operation MUST take as input an PutItemRequest object.